d-s-1/providers_dashboard/readme.md

 # Providers Dashboard

 ## About
 Dashboard based on 2017 Medicare provider data and built with Python's Dash library.
-This app uses a SQLite backend (a table of 9M+ records) and runs on AWS using Docker & Gunicorn (4 workers).
+This app uses a SQLite backend (a table of 9M+ records) and was initially deployed on AWS using Docker & Gunicorn (4 workers).

 ## Feature Notes
 * caching of results